On the Infinite Width and Depth Limits of Predictive Coding Networks: Introduction

 While the conditions under which PC can approximate or exactly equal BP are now well-established \cite{whittington2017approximation, song2020can, millidge2022predictive, rosenbaum2022relationship, salvatori2021predictive, millidge2022backpropagation}, later work explored how standard PC could provide benefits over BP, including learning in fewer weight updates \cite{alonso2022theoretical, innocenti2023understanding, alonso2023understanding, innocenti2024only} and increased performance in online and continual learning tasks \cite{song2024inferring}.

-Encouraged by these potential advantages, recent efforts have focused on scaling PC to deeper models \cite{pinchetti2024benchmarking}.
+Encouraged by these potential advantages, recent efforts have focused on scaling PC to larger and especially deeper models \cite{pinchetti2024benchmarking}.
 This work has revealed, and at least partially addressed, various instabilities related to the training of deep PCNs \cite{qi2025training, innocenti2025mu, goemaere2025error}.
-Notably, \citet{innocenti2025mu} proposed a BP-derived reparameterisation of PCNs allowing stable training of 100+ layer residual networks on simple tasks.
-However, this and other reparameterisations tend to be heuristically derived, or only partially justified, and the scalability of PC to larger datasets still remains to be seen.
+Notably, \citet{innocenti2025mu} proposed a BP-derived reparameterisation of PCNs allowing stable training of 100+ layer residual networks on simple classification tasks.
+However, this and other reparameterisations tend to be heuristically derived, or only partially justified, and the scalability of PC to larger datasets (e.g. ImageNet) still remains to be seen.

 The scaling of BP-trained models, on the other hand, is a history of success.
 This success is, in no small part, due to principled network parameterisations derived in ``idealised'' infinite width and depth limits \cite{yang2021tensor, bordelon2022self, bordelon2023depthwise, dey2025don}.
-These parameterisations enable not only stable training dynamics across model sizes, but also ``zero-shot hyperparameter transfer'' \cite{yang2021tensor}, whereby optimal tuning parameters such as the learning rate remain approximately constant at different scales.
+Such parameterisations enable not only stable training dynamics across model sizes, but also ``zero-shot hyperparameter transfer'' \cite{yang2021tensor}, whereby optimal tuning parameters such as the learning rate remain approximately constant across scales.

-Given the practical success of these theoretically derived parameterisations for BP \cite{yang2021tensor}---which have already been shown to improve the scalability of PCNs \cite{innocenti2025mu}---this leads us to the following question:
+Moreover, analyses of infinitely wide networks have already provided insights into the learning dynamics of other bio-plausible learning rules \cite{bordelon2022influence}.
+Given this, and the practical impact of theory-driven parameterisations for BP \cite{yang2021tensor}---which have already been shown to improve the scalability of PCNs \cite{innocenti2025mu}---this leads us to the following question:

 \textbf{\textit{Can we derive principled parameterisations specific to PC that allow stable and more efficient training of both wide and deep networks?}}